I don’t think most churchgoers actually know what the gospel is.

 Of course, that’s no big shock to anyone, and it might be a bit of a let-down after my big, audacious opening, because everyone already knows that.

-The confusion comes when we start defining each of the operative terms in that phrase.
+The confusion comes when we start defining each of the operative terms in that phrase — we attach baggage to those terms never intended by the original biblical writers.

 Good News for Serial Killers, Bad News for Gandhi